Aalwattar/PhDworkspace/README.md

     - All other program output is printed to stdout

-TRIVIAL PROBLEM DEFINITION
+TRIVIAL ARCHITECTURE DEFINITION
     - uses the arbitrarily created table of architectures and their performances instead of real data from the scheduler

-TRIVIAL PERFORMANCE FILE FORMAT
+TRIVIAL ARCHITECTURE FILE FORMAT
     - ALL FOUR OPERATIONS ARE ASSUMED TO BE PRESENT IN THE FOLLOWING ORDER
     - {a, s, m, d} <number of architectures of that operation type>
         eg. a 6